Vitamins are really necessary for bodybuilding ???

 Inadequate intake of vitamin B1 from meals leads to serious malfunctions of important organs in the organism, such as heart, brain and central nervous system (CNS).

 Fortunately, deficiency of vitamin B1 is a very serious condition, extremely rare in the advanced western world.
 Rare cases of vitamin D deficiency are associated with other serious illnesses such as Crohn’s disease, anorexia and alcoholism.

 Vitamin B2 (Riboflavin)

 Another vitamin of the vitamin B complex is the vitamin B2 or otherwise Riboflavin.
-This vitamin in addition to its well-known action on skin protection and care, provides another very important action in organism, by ensuring the breakdown and proper utilization of all nutrients of meals (carbohydrates, proteins & fats), so to secure a good functioning of organism.
+This vitamin in addition to its well-known action on skin protection and care, provides another very important action in the organism, by ensuring the breakdown and proper utilization of all nutrients of meals (carbohydrates, proteins & fats), so to secure a good functioning of the organism.